Skip to main content

 Open

 DOD partially concurred with this recommendation and February 2023 documentation stated action would be taken once the independent schedule risk analysis (recommendation 2) is complete.
-At that point, the COLUMBIA program office will incorporate additional risks into its established risk management processes, but as of September 2023, DOD reported completion of this action was still to-be-determined.
-GAO will continue to monitor DOD's progress toward implementation of this recommendation.
+At that point, the Columbia program office was expected to incorporate additional risks into its established risk management processes.
+However, as of September 2023, DOD reported completion of this action was still to-be-determined.
+In August 2024, a DOD official stated the Navy would provide an update on its plans to implement this recommendation by November 2024.
+GAO will continue to monitor Navy and DOD's progress.

 Department of the Navy The Secretary of the Navy should ensure that the program determines an approach for conducting schedule risk analysis for future Columbia class submarines, to include who is responsible for conducting the analysis and when it will be conducted.
 (Recommendation 4)